rails/website/_posts/2021-12-15-Rails-7-fulfilling-a-vision.markdown

 But of course, this is not all!
 While Rails 7's big idea is the reformation of the front-end answers, there's plenty of additional progress to celebrate as well.
 Like our [brand new website](https://rubyonrails.org)!
 Created together with Basecamp designer Sean Mitchell.
 The new look has also been applied to the boot screen for new apps.
 And I've recorded a new demo video to show off the framework properly.

-And here's some of the many other new features and improvements:
+And here are some of the many other new features and improvements:

 ## At-Work Encryption With Active Record